Resurrection of Jesus: Historicity of the burial and empty tomb narratives

 Contemporary scholarship on the historical Jesus has often avoided the question of the resurrection, treating it as a theological rather than historical matter, a tendency Bockmuehl argues weakens the methodological rigor and completeness of such research.

 Scholars differ on the historicity of the empty tomb story and the relation between the burial stories and the postmortem appearances.
 Scholars also differ on whether Jesus received a decent burial.
 Points of contention are (1) whether Jesus's body was taken off the cross before sunset or left on the cross to decay, (2) whether his body was taken off the cross and buried specifically by Joseph of Arimathea, or by the Sanhedrin or a group of Jews in general, and (3) whether he was entombed (and if so, what kind of tomb) or buried in a common grave.

 With regard to the question of what produced the faith that Jesus was raised from the dead, Schroter and Jacobi state that the assumption of the empty tomb, and the view that the disciples were convinced they saw Jesus risen from the dead, finds wide support in New Testament scholarship.
 Challenges such as Gerd Ludemanns, who argues that the tomb was not really empty but takes the stories of Jesus's appearances as describing real events, explaining them as subjective visions, remain a minority.
 (Note: Jacobi: "In the more recent past [...]
 Gerd Ludemann (1994, 2002) drew on the subjective vision hypothesis and described Jesus's tomb as "full".
 This position can be considered a minority opinion.
 At present however, the assumption that Jesus's tomb was indeed empty and that his disciples were convinced that they had seen the resurrection Jesus finds wide support among New Testament scholars.")
 Yet they also note that "The question about the historicity of the empty tomb [...] cannot be answered."
 They say that the empty tomb does not seem to be the factor that produces faith in the resurrection, but rather functions as a narrative link between crucifixion and resurrection.
 (Note: Schroter and Jacobi (2022): "The question about the historicity of the empty tomb, therefore, cannot be answered.
 Nevertheless, it is decisive that no significance is ascribed to it according to the witness of the New Testament.
 In the Gospels, the empty tomb in itself does not produce faith.
 Its function on the level of the narrative, however, consists in linking the experience of the crucifixion and burial with the appearances.
 To this extent it is a part of the narrative implementation of the Easter traditions in the framework of the story of Jesus in the Gospels.")

+In the field of philosophy of religion, Richard Swinburne has developed a Bayesian argument that combines background evidence concerning the existence of God with the historical testimony regarding Jesus's life, death, and reported resurrection, concluding that the hypothesis of Jesus's bodily resurrection is highly probable.